 Shining Star Reception for Santa Barbara Rape Crisis Center

 Santa Barbara Rape Crisis Center (SBRCC) invites you to join us for our annual Shining Star event!
 A delicious wine and cheese reception will be held on the Rooftop of the Canary Hotel.
 Honoring the outstanding contributions on behalf of sexual assault survivors.
+Honorees: SANTA BARBARA COUNTY SHERIFF’S INVESTIGATIVE UNIT CHARLOTTE ELLEN Community Activist and Donor SUSAN TRESCHER Donor (posthumous) Event details: When: Thursday, September 19, 2013 from 5-7pm Where: Rooftop Perch, Canary Hotel.
+Located at 31 W. Carrillo Street, Santa Barbara, CA Event Tickets: $45 per person, available online here, by mail, or by phone at 805-963-6832 Raffle Tickets: $20 each or 6 for $100.
+A Trip for Two to Aruba for Seven Days & Six Nights at the Renaissance Aruba Resort & Casino with Economy Class Air Tickets: Purchase General Admission and Raffle tickets easily and securely via Paypal on the SBRCC webiste sbrapecrisiscenter.org!
+Or, call 963.6832.
+Please RSVP by September 12th.sexual assault survivors.
 Honorees: SANTA BARBARA COUNTY SHERIFF’S INVESTIGATIVE UNIT CHARLOTTE ELLEN, Community Activist and Donor SUSAN TRESCHER, Donor (posthumous) Event details: When: Thursday, September 19, 2013 from 5-7pm Where: Rooftop Perch, Canary Hotel.
 Located at 31 W. Carrillo Street, Santa Barbara, CA Event Tickets: $45 per person, available online here, by mail, or by phone at 805-963-6832 Raffle Tickets: $20 each or 6 for $100.
 A Trip for Two to Aruba for Seven Days & Six Nights at the Renaissance Aruba Resort & Casino with Economy Class Air Tickets: Purchase General Admission and Raffle tickets easily and securely via Paypal on the SBRCC webiste sbrapecrisiscenter.org!
 Or, call 963.6832.
 Please RSVP by September 12th.

 Event Details